fac18/week2-BDIM-fiasco/README.md

 ### Css variables

-We used coolers to choose a colour palette, and created these as variables in our root directory.
+We used coolors to choose a colour palette, and created these as variables in our root directory.

 ### Mobbing semantic HTMl